IntroQG/site/source/lessons/L4/solving-advection.rst

 Advection-diffusion equation take-home messages
 -----------------------------------------------

-- Math gets a bit more complex, even for the 'simplest' cases; Often need numerical methods for more complex geometries
+- The math gets a bit complex, even for the 'simplest' cases

+    - You often need numerical methods for more complex geometries

-- Behavior of the equation is strongly controlled by the boundary conditions
+- The behavior of the advection-diffusion equation is strongly controlled by the boundary conditions
-- Even these simple equations can be quite useful.
+- Even the simple equations above can be quite useful.
 Advection can be a significant influence on the thermal field and these simple calculations allow you to estimate when it is a factor and its magnitude of influence.

 Caveats
 -------

 - Steady-state
 - 1-D
-- Constants assumed to be constant :)
+- Constants are assumed to be constant :)
 - No heat production